 Infrastructure enhancements are critical to helping keep bicyclists safer.
 Too often, the onus is placed on bicyclists to prevent their accidents.
 While bicyclists are responsible for ensuring their safety by wearing helmets and obeying traffic laws when riding, city planners and motorists must also share in the responsibility to help keep bicyclists safer.
 Cities must invest in safe bicycle infrastructure.
 Likewise, motorist must be attentive to cyclists on the road to avoid causing an accident.
 This requirement has become even more necessary in the COVID-19 era when maintaining social and physical distancing, as well avoiding mass transit, have become imperative.
 Bicycling is likely to boom in the next few months, as it already has in the cities in which the COVID-19 epidemic has been widespread, like New York.
 The trend is likely to become even stronger in the months ahead as Atlanta residents look for safer ways to travel.
 Authorities need to invest in safer bicycling for a smoother transition to travel in the post-pandemic era.

-The Atlanta bicycle accident lawyers at the Katz Law Firm represent persons injured as a result of bicycle accidents in the metro Atlanta region and across Georgia.
+The Atlanta bicycle accident lawyers at the Katz Personal Injury Lawyers represent persons injured as a result of bicycle accidents in the metro Atlanta region and across Georgia.
 If you or a loved one has been injured in a bicycle accident, speak to an Atlanta bicycle accident attorney at our firm, and discuss whether your case is eligible for a legal claim for damages.